cristiscu/streamlit-for-snowflake/3-connect-to-snowflake/13-erd-viewer/readme.md

 * **app.py** - calls **`show imported privileges`** to extract all PK-FK constraints for a selected database schema, at the table level.
 * **utils.py** - utilities to get and cache the local Snowpark session, the list of Snowflake database names, and their schemas.
 * **create-scripts** - folder with SQL scripts to create test Snowflake databases: *Chinook* and *Indian Reserves*.

+## Actions

+In separate SQL Worksheets in your Snowflake web UI, paste and run the two "create-scripts", to create two test databases with many PK-FK constraints.

+From the local subfolder, run in a Terminal window **`streamlit run app.py`**.
+Select the test databases with their PUBLIC schema.
+Quit the local Streamlit web app session with CTRL+C.